raphaelreyna/cliifs/README.md

 See the included examples for more details.

 ### Invocation example
-To render the IFS stored in a file called `exampleFile`, move into the directory containing cliifs.py and run the command:
+To render, with animation and color, the IFS stored in a file called `exampleFile`, move into the directory containing exampleFile and run the command:

-`./cliifs.py exampleFile`
+`cliifs exampleFile -c -a`

 #### Flags
 cliifs accepts the following flags